Xceptance/neodymium-template/README.md

 # Introduction
 This repository is supposed to be used as template for test automation projects using Neodymium.
+It contains both a pure Java and a Cucumber approach as well.
+A test automation template based on best practice libraries and added missing functionalities to aid test automation done by Xceptance.

 # Getting familiar
 Please perform the Hello World tutorial first to get a first insight and feeling for test automation with Neodymium.